David Zwirner Sales App

 Simple wireframes of the app are a good point to get feedback, so there are no visual distractions and stakeholders could focus on a structure that made sense to them

-To the left is an early iteration of the Home Page.
+Below is an early iteration of the Home Page.
 I tried a tabbed structure for Exhibitions & Lists so the user could easily navigate between this two key sections.
 However, after speaking with stakeholders, it became clear that they had concerns about opening up sensitive information around clients.
 They wanted a Home Page that was always client friendly with no private data.

 Current Exhibitions of the gallery was relevant and always safe for the salesperson to open the app.
 Further iterations of the design include this decision.